-Looker has added a new tool into product which we can now use in Analytics: a Forecast tool that draws upon your data, and allows you to chart trends into the future.
+Looker has added a new tool to the product that you can now use in Analytics: a Forecast tool that draws upon your data and allows you to chart trends into the future.

 Accessing Forecast